Carmen Electra: Public image

 Electra is often spotlighted for her looks and has been considered a "sex symbol" and "pop culture icon".

 Electra organized a fundraiser for Head to Hollywood, a non-profit organization which offers support to brain tumor survivors.
 Other charities which she supports include Elevate Hope, a charity which supports abused and abandoned children, and the HollyRod Foundation, which provides medical, physical, and emotional support to those suffering from debilitating life circumstances, especially Parkinson's disease.

 She has modeled for the covers of the comic books Razor and the Ladies of London Night by London Night Studios.
 In 1997, Electra appeared as the face and spokesperson for Max Factor cosmetics in their television and print ads.
 From 2004 to 2005, she appeared in commercials for Maxim Men's Hair Color products.

 In 2002, an extinct species of fly was named Carmenelectra shechisme in honor of Electra's "splendid somal structure".

 In 2005, she began the Naked Women's Wrestling League, acting as the commissioner for the professional wrestling promotion.
 She also frequently appeared in Taco Bell commercials beginning from the same year.

 In 2006, Electra signed on as the spokesmodel for Ritz Camera Centers, appearing in their television and print ads with CEO David Ritz.
 She is the oldest cover girl in the publication history of FHM Magazine.

+In 2010, she released a line of romance toys.
+To promote them, Electra appeared on an episode of the reality television show The Spin Crowd and enlisted the help of Command PR, the public relations firm the program followed.

 In 2019, The Golden Banana, a strip club which is located in Peabody, Massachusetts, used Electra's likeness on social media without her consent, which led her, among other celebrities whose likenesses were also used without their permission, to launch a legal battle against the establishment.

 In 2020, after Electra appeared on the critically acclaimed sports documentary miniseries The Last Dance, where she discussed her short-lived relationship with Dennis Rodman.
 Pornographic video site Pornhub reported that her name was searched on the site more than 1.7 million times, much more opposed to the 150,000 average searches her name received previously.

 In 2022, Electra created an OnlyFans account, stating "I, for once, have this opportunity to be my own boss and have my own creative vision to share with my fans without someone standing over me".